Macintron/MyCpackDmg/README.md

 # MyCpackDmg
 CPack can't create adjusted window AND custom volume icon

+## Solution
+Remove `update without registering applications` in the AppleScript.
+No side effects appeared since macOS 10.9.

 ## Description
 When customising a disk image with CMake/CPack/DragNDrop on Mac, it is kind of impossible to have an adjusted window/icons AND a custom volume icon.